 Which Rigid Insulation Should I Choose?

-Get the details right, and a small increase in wall thickness can make a big difference in energy performance.
+Get the details right when installing foam, mineral wool, or other rigid insulation types, and a small increase in wall thickness can make a big difference in energy efficiency.

 Foam isn’t the only way to build a super-insulated home

-If you’re still in the planning stage of your construction project, just be aware that exterior foam insulation isn’t the only way to build an energy efficient home. take a look a the article Six Proven Ways to Build Energy-Smart Walls if you want to explore your options.
+If you’re still in the planning stage of your project, be aware that exterior foam insulation isn’t the only way to build an energy efficient home.
+Take a look at the article Six Proven Ways to Build Energy-Smart Walls if you want to explore your options.
+Also, remember there are other options for continuous exterior insulation, including mineral wool and fiberboard insulation, neither one of which is comprised of petrochemicals.

 Expanded polystyrene (EPS)

-EPS is the insulation used most widely in insulated concrete forms and structural insulated panels.
-EPS has the lowest average R-value of the three types of rigid-foam insulation, around R-4 per inch.
-At about 19¢ per sq. ft. for a 1-in.-thick 4×8 sheet, it also costs the least.
-Although EPS is acceptable for ground contact and can be treated to resist insects, it does absorb water.
+EPS is the insulation used most widely in insulated concrete forms and structural insulated panels (SIPs).
+EPS has the lowest average R-value of the three most common types of rigid-foam insulation, around R-4 per inch.
+It also is the least expensive.
+EPS is suitable for ground contact and can be treated to resist insects.
+If you plan on placing it in contact with the ground, make sure it’s rated for that use.
+Some builders avoid using any type of foam on foundation exteriors because of the risk that tunneling insects like carpenter ants and termites will bore through it or nest in it.
+Check with your local building office first.
 When applied as sheathing, EPS should be used over housewrap.
-Most EPS is unfaced, which means it is fragile to work with and is considered semipermeable, so it does not create a vapor barrier.
+Most EPS is unfaced, which means it is fragile.
+It’s also considered semipermeable to water vapor, so it does not create a vapor barrier.

 Extruded polystyrene (XPS)

-Easily recognized by its blue, green, or pink color, XPS falls in the middle of the three types of rigid-foam insulation in both cost and R-value.
-At about R-5 per inch, XPS costs around 42¢ per sq. ft. for a 1-in.-thick 4×8 panel.
+Easily recognized by its blue, green, or pink color, XPS falls in the middle of the three types of rigid-foam insulation in both cost and R-value (about R-5 per inch).
 XPS comes unfaced or with a number of different plastic facings.
-Unfaced 1-in.-thick XPS has a perm rating around 1, making it semipermeable.
-Thicker and faced XPS is stronger and can have a lower perm rating, but either way, it is considered a vapor retarder, not a vapor barrier.
+Unfaced 1-in.-thick XPS has a perm rating of around 1, making it semipermeable.
+Thicker, faced XPS is stronger and can have a lower perm rating, but it is still considered a vapor retarder, not a vapor barrier.

-ISO panels are expensive, costing as much as 70¢ per sq. ft. for a 1-in.-thick panel, and they pay off with (aged) R-values as high as R-6.5 per inch.
-(R-values start around R-8 and degrade slightly over time.)
+ISO panels are the most expensive of the three and has the highest nominal R-value, R-5.7 to R-6.
+Its blowing agent is pentane, which has a very low global warming potential.
 Because ISO starts as liquid foam and has to be sprayed against a substrate to form a rigid panel, all ISO panels are faced.
-A few different facings used on ISO affect the performance of the panel in both durability and perm rating.
-Foil-faced ISO panels are considered impermeable.
+Foil-faced ISO panels are considered vapor impermeable.
 Because applying these products as sheathing creates an exterior vapor barrier, they never should be used with an interior vapor barrier.
 More permeable ISO panels are faced with fiberglass and can be used without creating a vapor barrier.

 Read the complete article: Save Energy with Rigid-Foam Insulation